datatrail-jhu/07_dataviz/manuscript/00_intro_visualization.md

 #### Histogram

-Histograms are helpful when you want to better understand what values you have in your data set for a single set of numbers.
+Histograms are helpful when you want to **better understand what values you have in your data set for a single set of numbers**.
 For example, if you had a dataset with information about many people, you may want to know how tall the people in your data set are.
 To quickly visualize this, you could use a histogram.
 Histograms let you know what range of values you have in your data set.
 For example, below you can see that in this data set, the height values range from around 50 to around 200 cm.
 The shape of the histogram also gives you information about the individuals in your dataset.
 The number of people at each height are also counted.
 So, the tallest bars show that there are about 40 people in the data set whose height is between 165 and 170 cm.
 Finally, you can quickly tell, at a glance that most people in this data set are at least 150 cm tall, but that there is at least one individually whose reported height is much lower.

 ![Histogram](images/00_intro_visualization/00_dataviz_intro_visualization-6.png)